mansiverma10457/GestureX/README.md

-# GestureX ✋ - The Era of Contactless Interaction
+# GestureX ✋ - The Era of Contactless Interaction.

 AI-Based Gesture Recognition System.